codegallivant/automated-whatsapp-interview-messenger/readme.md

     ```bash
     pip install -r requirements.txt
     ```
 2. Install a stable chrome and chrome driver version from [Chrome for Testing](https://googlechromelabs.github.io/chrome-for-testing/).
 (I used version 128).
-This is required as automated scripts can only work with chrome browsers in testing.
+This is required as automated scripts can only work with chrome browsers for testing.
 3. Modify the python `alright` package as follows -
     \
     In `site-packages/alright/__init__.py`, replace the following block of code under ``if not browser:``: